-Growing in Malawi and Zambia
+Growing in Malawi, Zimbabwe and Zambia

 Malawi faces repeated environmental disasters and a grossly fluctuating exchange rate.
-That can make it challenging for us to make our operations work as efficiently as possible.
 As we continue to put our clients at the heart of everything we do, it means that sometimes we have to write-off loans and help our clients to re-build their businesses after flooding and droughts destroy everything they have worked hard to achieve.